zvincent07/Fake-News-Detector/README.md

 ## Note

-- Make sure to activate the virtual environment every time you work on the project
 - The application uses a pre-trained model for predictions
 - Training data is included in the `data/` directory
 - For production deployment, ensure proper security measures are in place

-## License

-[Add your license information here]

-## Contact

-[Add your contact information here]